Robjects-Timers/Timer_v0/README.md

 This is the first of many iterations of the engineering design process with the intention of making a timer product from scratch.
 ##### Context:
 This idea resulted from the frustration and problem that occurred from not being able to focus on my tasks due to being distracted from my phone.
-And while perhaps some of you might just propose that I just not use the phone or put it away.
+And while perhaps some of you might just be able to leave your phone with effortless determination, I rather procastinate with and replace a bad habit with a less worse habit.
+If you find my projects interesting and useful, please consider donating or supporting my [YouTube Channel]() to fund the completely free, open-source projects intended for the community!